PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 We tried to have the most easy-to-supply components, you still may have to adapt and research for new suppliers according to product availability and your location.
 If you find some local alternative please share your custom BOM to our GitHub Discussions thread for [v2.6 Localized Hardware BOMs](https://github.com/PlanktoScope/PlanktoScope/discussions/297), so that other members of our community can learn from your work!

 In the following sections we will go more in detail:

 - on the possibility to machined on your own the Mechanical Structure
-- on the documentations and assembly steps to manufacture the PlanktoScope HAT V1.3 and its drivers boards
+- on the documentations and assembly steps to manufacture the PlanktoScope HAT V1.3

 ## Mechanical Structure